numericalEFT/MCIntegration.jl/README.md

 Please note that the calling convention for the user-defined integrand for `:mcmc` is slightly different from that of `:vegas` and `:vegasmc`.
 Please refer to the separate detailed note on this.

-Packed variables can enhance the efficiency of :vegasmc and :mcmc solvers by reducing the auto-correlation time of the Markov chain, leading to a more effective sampling proces
+Packed variables can enhance the efficiency of :vegasmc and :mcmc solvers by reducing the auto-correlation time of the Markov chain, leading to a more effective sampling process.

 ## Parallelization